 Apple has also introduced 4 vibrancy effects in iOS dark mode typography suite, 3 in overlay and 1 for separator.
 Here they are:

-Apple, in their Human Interface Guidelines, offers a collection of more than 1500 symbols for developers and designers to use in their applications.
+Apple, in their Human Interface Guidelines, offers a collection of more than 1500 symbols for Product developers and designers to use in their applications.
 They automatically look amazing in the Dark Mode for they have been optimized for both light and dark UI.

 Tips for effective mobile app dark theme design